xta0/eva/README.md

 - s-expression
 - AST based interpreter
-- Use syntax-cli to generate a parser
+- The parser is generate by the syntax-cli tool
 - BNF

 ```